pippinbarr/cart253-2019/modules/core-object-oriented-programming/core-object-oriented-programming.md

 ???

-- Note that OOP is still not a particularly __natural__ way of interacting with a computer
+- Note that OOP is still not an entirely __natural__ way of interacting with a computer
 - But it does at least allow us to think in terms of __systems__ of objects and agents, which is something
+- It's arguably more intuitive
 - Also note that thinking of programs as a flow of control between __functions__ is also still a highly valued way of programming called __functional programming__
+- And in the end it's __still__ kind of how things work in OOP too - the flow of control still moves from one line to the next, it's just it jumps "into" objects as well

 ---